NikolasEnt/NikolasEnt.github.io/_posts/2017-08-01-Image-classification-using-SVM.md

                        visualise = False, feature_vector = True)
 {% endhighlight %}

-The function is very powerful and can even produce the the HOG features images just by setting `visualise = True` and adding an extra output.
+The function is very powerful and can even produce the HOG features images just by setting `visualise = True` and adding an extra output.
 Here it is an example:

 | ![Original image](/assets/post5/hog_image.jpg) | ![HOG image](/assets/post5/hog_example.jpg) |